dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

 In this section we show how to use the Dafny-EVM to formally prove some properties of bytecode.

 ## Overflow checker
-The EVM computes modulo 2^256 and as a result it does not aborts on arithmetic overflows (this is in contrast to other VMs for smart contracts like the MoveVM).
+The EVM computes modulo 2^256 and as a result it does not abort on arithmetic overflows (this is in contrast to other VMs for smart contracts like the MoveVM).
 To detect arithmetic overflows the compiler (Solidity or Vyper) has to generate instrumented bytecode.
 For example detecting an overflow in an addition (opcode `ADD`) is done using the following bytecode snippet (assuming the two operands are top of the stack):

 ```assembly=